-Naomi Hatsfelt Baker is a full-time lecturer in Integrative Arts and Theatre.
-Prior to her appointment here, she was a tenured Associate Professor of Theatre at Wilkes University for eight years and was a Voice and Speech Specialist at the University of Alabama Birmingham for four years.
-Here she teaches acting, musical theatre, introduction to theatre, and Integrative Arts classes.
+Naomi Hatsfelt Baker is an assistant teaching professor of integrative arts and theatre.
+Prior to her appointment at Penn State Altoona, she was a tenured associate professor of theatre at Wilkes University for eight years and was a voice and speech specialist at the University of Alabama Birmingham for four years.
+At Penn State Altoona, she teaches acting, musical theatre, introduction to theatre, and integrative arts classes.

-Most of Naomi’s performance experience was garnered in the Dallas/Fort Worth, TX metropolitan area where she performed in such shows as A Funny Thing Happened…, Man of La Mancha, Romance/Romance, and many others.
+Most of Naomi’s performance experience was garnered in the Dallas/Fort Worth, TX metropolitan area where she performed in such shows as A Funny Thing Happened on the Way to the Forum, Man of La Mancha, Romance/Romance, and many others.
 She also has significant credits in voice-over and industrial videos.
-She spent three months performing in Hello, Dolly! directed by Lee Roy Reams in Paris, France, and she spent two years working as a singer on Celebrity Cruises.
+She spent three months performing in Hello, Dolly!, directed by Lee Roy Reams in Paris, France, and she spent two years working as a singer on Celebrity Cruises.

 Although a good deal of her performance experience is in musical theatre, Naomi developed a strong interest in devised theatre while she was completing her MFA in Acting at The Ohio State University.
 Her MFA thesis role was in a devised theatre piece about the life of the famous French sculptor, Camille Claudel.
 Her greatest passion is creating devised theatre about social issues.